BrainImaging/brics-docs/docs/admin/unit-testing.md

 ![enter image description here](https://i.imgur.com/3OBk87p.png)

 ## Script Error
 There was an error in the test script itself, and so the test could not be completed.
-This requires debugging of the test script and to remove any elements that could be causing a fatal error
+This requires debugging of the test script and to remove any elements that could be causing a fatal error that prevents the script crom completing.

 ![enter image description here](https://i.imgur.com/WrsFVTX.png)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzYyNjQwMDNdfQ==
+eyJoaXN0b3J5IjpbMTk2NDg1ODgxMl19
 -->